Last Updated on August 14, 2024 by Paola Castillo

 Why am I struggling to accept myself?

-If your parents or other primary caregivers didn’t make you feel welcome, it may be very difficult to accept yourself.
+If your parents or other primary caregivers don’t make you feel welcome, it may be very difficult to accept yourself.
 You’ve gone through trauma that has changed how you view yourself.
 You feel bad about earlier happenings.

 Is it normal not to like yourself?